 Before someone commits to any kind of buying decision, they type keywords into Google to find what they need.

-SEO is a process that takes years to master, and the majority of dentists don’t understand how it works.
+SEO for dentists is a process that takes years to master, and the majority of dentists don’t understand how it works.
 That’s not a bad thing.
 It takes time to learn how to appease Google, Yahoo, and Bing while also delivering content through your website that attracts the types of patients you want to see in your practice year after year.

 However, a lack of understanding results in many dentists hiring the first marketing company that promises results.
 If that company fails to deliver, you’ll be right back at square one with a shoddy marketing presence, at best.
-So take the time to learn some of the basics of dentist SEO to protect and grow your practice.
+So take the time to learn some of the basics of local dental SEO to protect and grow your practice.

-Step One: Perform An SEO Audit
+Step One: Perform A Dentist SEO Audit

 Don’t just focus on your search rankings.
 While they are important, they are only one piece of relevant data.
 If you only focus on where you show up in Google searches, you’ll still have no idea how people found your search engine listing, what keywords they searched for or what activities those visitors engaged in after they clicked-through to your site.